 The United States has no shortage of terrific country to see.
 If you think you’re seeing the country as you cruise down an Interstate you couldn’t be more wrong.
 The magic of the US sits well off the Interstate and trains are a perfect way to capture these less visited parts of the US.

 Not only do trains get you on a path less traveled, but they also cover parts of the country that aren’t accessible by car at all.
+Cross country travel by train is back in style thanks to Amtrak’s exciting new routes.

 In addition, train travel is a far more eco-friendly way to travel when compared to vehicles or airplanes.